temmy222/PyTOUGHREACT/documentation/contributing.rst

 Contributing to the code would involve you following the below procedures to quickly get started

-1. Clone the repo using preferred cloning method
+1. Clone the repo using preferred cloning method.

 2. Install the library to enable you able to use the test example using

 ```python
 pip install -e .
 ```

 3. Modify the code

 4. Tests are conducted with pytest and coverage reports are performed using pytest-cov.
 Install pytest and pytest-cov using the commands below

 ```python